ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/faq.rst

 ------------------------------------------------------------

 Yes. ``vmware_guest`` can deploy a virtual machine with required settings on a standalone ESXi server.
+However, you must have a paid license to deploy virtual machines this way.
+If you are using the free version, the API is read-only.

 Is ``/vm`` required for ``vmware_guest`` module ?
 -------------------------------------------------